NerdCats/Angular-TypeScript-SystemJS-Starter/README.md

     npm start

-Navigate to [http://localhost:8182/](http://localhost:8182/) to see it.

-> Below steps describe in details how to configure the development environment, then how to create the project
-> files from scratch.
-Please read it, even if you used the above quick installation, as you will learn the
-> structure of the project and the purpose of each file in it.

 ##Prerequisites
 The components listed below are required before we start coding.
 Good news is that you only need to set up these once (well, do update them once in a while :-)